-- Letter of Intent Download Template - Resumes of key personnel, submitted as one combined PDF saved as Resumes_Center Name_Date - For new applicants only: Letters of Support (3-5 per Center, for work related to small business technical assistance within the last 5 years.
-Please use template and submit letters as one combined PDF saved as Letters of Support Center Name_DATE.) - Download Template
+- Resumes of key personnel, submitted as one combined PDF saved as "Resumes_Center Name" - For new applicants only: Letters of Support (3-5 per Center, for work related to small business technical assistance within the last 5 years.
+Please use template and submit letters as one combined PDF saved as "Letters of Support_Center Name".)
+Download Template